-Except for the President and Chief Executive Officer, who does not receive any compensation as a director for attending meetings of the Board or its committees, directors receive the compensation set out in the chart on page 32.
+Except for the President and Chief Executive Officer, who does not receive any compensation as a director for attending meetings of the Board or its committees, directors receive the compensation set out in the chart on page 38.

-The chart on page 33 shows the total compensation paid to the directors for services rendered to iA Financial Corporation and iA Insurance in 2022.
-The compensation is divided equally between the two corporations.
+The chart on page 40 shows the total compensation paid to the directors for services rendered to iA Financial Corporation and services rendered to iA Insurance, as the case may be, in 2023.
+For directors who serve on both the Board of Directors of iA Financial Corporation and of iA Insurance, the compensation is divided equally between the two corporations.